-Have you experienced or struggled with hair loss and are in the search for a solution?
-Then you may be interested or perhaps you’ve already heard about scalp micropigmentation hairlines.
+Have you experienced or struggled with hair loss and are in search of a solution?
+Then you may be interested, or perhaps you’ve already heard about scalp micropigmentation hairlines.
 Now you can forget about surgeries to make your hairline closer to your eyebrows.
-If this is you, then continue reading as we’ll be sharing what you need to know about hairline correction.
+If this is you, continue reading as we’ll share what you need to know about hairline correction.

-If you wish yo correct your hairline due to loss of hair, there are several options available.
-From hair transplants to advanced hair systems.
-However, with scalp micropigmentation (SMP), you can obtain great results.
+Several options are available if you wish to correct your hairline due to loss of hair, from hair transplants to advanced hair systems.
+However, scalp micropigmentation (SMP) can obtain great results.
 The goal of SMP is to create layered dots in different hues of black to replicate the look of a shadow on your scalp.

-This procedure which creates the illusion of fuller hair can give you boost in your self-esteem, as you go from having virtually no hair, to replicating the look of a shadow on your scalp and adding definition to your hairline.
-Opting for SMP hairlines may sound intimidating at first, however this technique has shown great results.
+This procedure which creates the illusion of fuller hair, can give you a boost in your self-esteem, as you go from having virtually no hair to replicating the look of a shadow on your scalp and adding definition to your hairline.
+Opting for SMP hairlines may sound intimidating at first; however, this technique has shown excellent results.
 Continue reading and learn everything you need to know about hairline correction and customized SMP hairlines to choose from.

 What does hairline correction mean?

-Also known as hairline lowering, scalp advancement or forehead reduction; is a surgical technique that allows an individual to have their frontal hairline advanced certain distances depending on variables such as pre-operative hairline height, scalp laxity, and patient preference.
+It is also known as hairline lowering, scalp advancement, or forehead reduction; it is a surgical technique that allows an individual to have their frontal hairline advanced certain distances depending on variables such as pre-operative hairline height, scalp laxity, and patient preference.

 What are the main benefits of SMP?

-SMP can provide definition for full front, side, and rear as well as restore a front hairline for full or partially bald heads.
+SMP can provide definitions for the entire front, side, and rear and restore a front hairline for full or partially bald heads.